Long Island Construction Accident Lawyers

 - Within a one-year period, one out of every ten construction workers will suffer some form of injury.

 Despite numerous safety regulations, construction remains a high risk, dangerous industry.
-If you have been injured in a construction accident on Long Island, whether in residential or commercial building construction or renovation, in highway construction, or elsewhere, you may mistakenly believe that a workers’ compensation claim is your only legal recourse.
+If you have been injured in a crane accident on Long Island, whether in residential or commercial building construction or renovation, in highway construction, or elsewhere, you may mistakenly believe that a workers’ compensation claim is your only legal recourse.
 In addition to workers’ compensation, other legal remedies are available for serious construction accident injuries.

 Third Party Construction Injury Claims